3 min read

 The Entitlement Problem

-If your rankings dropped, it's because Google decided something else serves searchers better.
-(Before panicking, at least diagnose the actual cause.)
-That's not Google being evil.
-That's Google being Google.
+If your rankings dropped, it's because Google decided something else serves searchers better (and before panicking, you should at least diagnose the actual cause), which is not Google being evil but rather Google being Google, doing the thing they've always done, which is adjusting their algorithm to serve their users.

 You Built on Rented Land

-Here's the uncomfortable truth: if your business depends on Google traffic, you don't have a business.
-You have a dependency.
+Here's the uncomfortable truth that nobody wants to hear: if your business depends on Google traffic, you don't have a business, you have a dependency, and dependencies are fragile things that break when the entity you depend on decides to change direction.

-Google can change the rules anytime.
-They've done it before.
-They'll do it again.
-Every "update" is a reminder that you're playing in someone else's sandbox.
-(Yet SEO keeps not dying.)
+Google can change the rules anytime they want, and they've done it before, and they'll do it again, and every "update" is a reminder that you're playing in someone else's sandbox according to rules they can modify without asking your permission.
+(Yet somehow SEO keeps not dying, which tells you something about how adaptable the industry is.)

-Complaining about algorithm updates is like complaining about rent increases.
-You chose to build on rented land.
-You accepted the risk.
+Complaining about algorithm updates is like complaining about rent increases when you chose to build on rented land and accepted the risk that comes with not owning the ground beneath your feet.

 The Updates Aren't Random